 Imai's research wouldn't be possible without his lab, which he describes as "one of the best equipped labs in Canada."
 His students also benefit from the experience they gain by working in his lab.
 The skills they learn can be applied to PhD level research and beyond.
 Since students often don't know what they're capable of accomplishing, Imai encourages them to realize their full potential.
 "I tell them, ‘Why don't you try this?'"
 When they knock on his door to show him their latest discovery, it's a "rewarding moment" for him.

-Unconventional superconductivity (iron and copper based high temperature superconductors etc.), Low dimensional quantum magnetism (spin liquids, quantum criticality, etc.)
+Unconventional superconductivity (iron, copper based high temp superconductors etc.), low dimensional quantum magnetism (spin liquids, quantum criticality, etc.)

 Department of Physics & Astronomy